pfink/openhab2-flicbutton/README.md

     end
     ```

+## Update FlicButton Binding to the newest version

+1. Delete the old version's .jar file from the addons directory
+1. Download the newest release and put the new .jar file to the addons directory
+1. Restart OpenHab

 ## Current Status and ToDo's

 - [x] Flic Button Auto Discovery (buttons have to be scanned and verified by other clients first, e.g. by simpleclient)
 - [x] Implement and test flicbutton-pressed-channel (channel that exposes the raw button state, pressed (ON) or unpressed (OFF) to a OpenHab Switch)
 - [x] Replace `button-switch` channel by `system:rawbutton` (added `system:rawbutton` and renamed `button-switch` to `pressed-switch`.
 The latter will maybe removed later)
-- [ ] Handle removal of Flic Buttons
+- [x] Handle removal of Flic Buttons (nothing special necessary here...)
-- [ ] Handle temporary unavailibility of flicd (research how's the right way to handle such stuff in OpenHab2)
+- [x] Handle temporary unavailibility of flicd (research how's the right way to handle such stuff in OpenHab2)
-- [ ] Add initial status check on FlicButtonHandler (buttons which are not auto discovered will currently not go online until the first status change happens)
+- [ ] Add initial status check on FlicButtonHandler (currently just ONLINE is assumed)
 - [ ] Clarify licensing (see also 50ButtonsEach/fliclib-linux-hci#35)
 - [x] Test and document some use cases for this binding (+ use openhab docs template)
-- [ ] Clarify and document deployment to already running OpenHab2 instances
+- [x] Clarify and document deployment to already running OpenHab2 instances
 - [x] More channels?
 Click, DoubleClick, Hold...
 - [ ] Integrate button scan and connection process to this binding so that simpleclient is not needed anymore (will probably not be done by me, but could be interesting stuff to contribute)
 - [ ] Unit Tests?